20 Ways to stay focused at work (+ instant hacks)

 Focus hack #2: Utilize the 4-7-8 breathing technique

-This technique was developed by Dr. Andrew Weil and is based on a yogic practice of controlled breathing, i.e. pranayama.
-There are indications that it doesn’t only calm the nervous system, but also improves concentration.
+The 4-7-8 technique was developed by Dr. Andrew Weil and is based on a yogic practice of controlled breathing, i.e., pranayama.
+This breathing technique helps reduce stress, which is always a good step toward regaining focus.

 Here’s how to practice it:

-• Exhale through the mouth for 8 seconds, again making the “ocean” sound.
+• Exhale through the mouth for 8 seconds, again making the “ocean” sound, and

 • Repeat the cycle several times.